komap54/react-helpers/README.md

 ### - \<Try [onCatch, silent]>

-An react [error boundarie component](https://reactjs.org/docs/error-boundaries.html), for catching errors from its own children
+A react [error boundarie component](https://reactjs.org/docs/error-boundaries.html), for catching errors from its own children

 ```js
 import * as React from 'react';